-de Almeida Lustosa, Antônio (servo di Dio)
+de Almeida Lustosa, Antônio (Venerabile)

 proper name.
-(Servant of God) Anthony de Almeida Lustosa. • Salesian Bishop.
-Diocesan Inquiry opened 14 August 1994, closed 14 August 2014. • Born on 11 February 1886, the anniversary of the apparition of Our Lady at Lourdes, to a middle class peasant family in São João del Rei (Minas Gerais - Brazil), Anthony seemed marked by this circumstance that predisposed him to a filial devotion to Our lady and nourished a poetic vein in him until the twilight of his life, making him known as the "Virgin's poet".
+(Venerable) Anthony de Almeida Lustosa. • Salesian Bishop.
+Diocesan Inquiry opened 14 August 1994, closed 14 August 2014.
+He was declared Venerable on 22 June 2023. • Born on 11 February 1886, the anniversary of the apparition of Our Lady at Lourdes, to a middle class peasant family in São João del Rei (Minas Gerais - Brazil), Anthony seemed marked by this circumstance that predisposed him to a filial devotion to Our lady and nourished a poetic vein in him until the twilight of his life, making him known as the "Virgin's poet".